 Welcome to the website of the Canary Islanders Heritage Society of Louisiana.
 We are a cultural, historical and genealogical society dedicated to promoting the history and heritage of our ancestry of the Canary Islands with emphasis on those who settled here in Louisiana in Galveztown and Valenzuela.

 The Canary Islanders Heritage Society of Louisiana, founded in 1996, exists to document, preserve, and celebrate the heritage of our Spanish ancestors from the Canary Islands who immigrated to Louisiana in the 18th century.
 We focus on the original Canarian settlements founded at Galveztown, Valenzuela, and St. Bernard, and on later Canarian resettlements within the state.
 We also promote friendship and cultural exchanges between Louisiana and the Canary Islands.

-We hold meetings at 11 AM on the first Saturday of each month of the year, most often at the Louisiana State Archives and Records building (click for a map) on Essen Lane in Baton Rouge.
+We hold meetings at 11 AM on the first Saturday of each month of the year, most often at the Bluebonnet Branch of the East Baton Rouge Parish Library building (click for more info) in Baton Rouge.
 Visitors are welcome to attend these meetings and those who have an interest in the objectives of the society are encouraged to join.
 Canarian kinship is not required to join the society.
 Monthly meetings are free to attend but there is a membership fee ($15/year) to join the society (please refer to the membership application below).